Parashorea chinensis

-Parashorea chinensis is a large species of tree (up to 80 m tall) in the family Dipterocarpaceae.
+Parashorea chinensis is a large species of tree (40–72 m tall) in the family Dipterocarpaceae.
 It is native to southern China (Yunnan and Guangxi provinces) and in northern Laos and Vietnam.
 It is threatened by habitat loss.
 The species is under first-class national protection in China.

+The tallest reliably measured individual published in journals is a 72.4 m approximately 150 year-old tree found in a Karst sinkhole within the seasonal tropical rainforest of Nonggang National Natural Reserve in Chongzuo, Guangxi province.